FAQs and troubleshooting

 4. Wait for the app to connect to the MCP server

-The MCP Bridge app must remain open in the Webflow Designer for Designer API tools to work.
+The MCP Bridge app must remain open in the Webflow Designer for these capabilities to work.
 You can minimize it after it connects.

 If the MCP server times out or disconnects while using the Designer, your browser may be putting inactive tabs to sleep.
 Configure your browser to keep the Designer tab active: